MetaBorgCube/scala.mstx/README.md

 Instructions for MiniStatix can be found in the [MiniStatix](https://github.com/metaborg/ministatix.hs/) repository.

-The Scala Spoofax frontend can be build using the `scalafront` make target.
+To build the Scala Spoofax frontend, initialize the submodule and build using the `scalafront` target:

+    git submodule init && git submodule update && make scalafront

 This will download a Spoofax binary and build the parser in a project local directory.

 If this recipe does not work for you, please report an